PenGuiR-ldar/CyberPatriot-Scripts/README.md

 # CyberPatriot-Scripts
-This is the Cyber Patriot scripts and code that I've used for the Cyber Patriot Competitions.
+These are the Cyber Patriot scripts and code that I've used for the Cyber Patriot Competitions.
 It also includes the rudimentary checklists that I've used in the competitions.